Continuous to intermittent flows in growing granular heaps

-Here, we used those developments to establish the phenomenology of the CIT in granular heaps with a controlled value of the dropping height.
-Our experiments reveal that the horizontal size of the pile where the CIT takes place $x_c$ depends linearly with the input flux and as the squared root of the dropping height.
-We explain those scalings in terms of a simple phenomenological model based on previous knowledge on granular flows, and show that it is possible to predict the size of the pile where the CIT takes place without controlling the dropping height, based on the data obtained by controlling it.
+Here we study the CIT in a growing granular heap --in which the control parameter is its size-- where the drop height of the grains is controlled.Our experiments reveal that the horizontal size of the pile where the CIT takes place, $X_c$, depends linearly on the input flux and varies as the squared root of the dropping height.
+We explain those scalings in terms of a model based on previous knowledge on dense granular flows.
+On the other hand, we show that it is possible to predict $X_c$ without controlling the dropping height, based on the data obtained by controlling it.